Industrial Noise & Vibration Centre

 Take 2 generator sets with the same overall noise levels.
 One causes no noise problems.
 The other generates complaints over a wide area.
 The difference?
 The problem set is radiating low-frequency tonal noise from either the engine exhaust or the cooling fans that has little or no influence on the overall dB(A) as the "A" weighting attenuates low frequencies.

 A simple diagnostic process using a smartphone is all that is required to avoid problems by diagnosing and ranking the gen set noise sources.
 The results can then be used to determine the optimum low-cost noise control techniques using the latest innovative technology, technology that can even improve cooling efficiency...
-Find out how best to reduce diesel engine noise >
+Find out how best to reduce diesel engine generator noise >

 How to outsource environmental industrial noise complaint problems